SimoneCibrario/starter-hugo-research-group/content/about/constitution.md

 The CDPs ambition is to define what it means to study of play in digital societies from a multidisciplinary perspective.
 Novel phenomena require novel methods and theories, and the purpose of the CDP is to become a reference center in the present and future of play and game studies.

 ___

-The Center has three focal topics:

-• Play and players

-• Play and objects

-• Play and nonhumans